The Australian Embassy in Denmark

 The Australian Embassy in Denmark does not have a Visa or Immigration department, so all enquiries relating to visa,

-After 1 November 2019, if you, or someone you know, is affected by the crisis and needs help you or they will be able to register via a simple online form or call us on 1300 555 135 (in Australia) or 02 6261 3305 from overseas.
+If you, or someone you know, is affected by a crisis and needs help, you or they will be able to register via a simple online form or call us on 1300 555 135 (in Australia) or 02 6261 3305 from overseas.